Lucia's Blog: 2021

 "And raised us up with him and seated us with him in the heavenly places in Christ Jesus."

 Without a doubt, beyond this world of ours, there is an unseen realm where all that is spiritual exists, both good and evil.
-In this invisible world, there is a spiritual warfare taking place.
+In this invisible worldspiritual warfare is taking place.
 We fight against the principalities and powers that seek to harm us in this invisible world.
-Thus, we must be aware that this invisible spiritual realm wages war against our souls, affecting our present lives and eternity.
+Thus, we must know that this invisible spiritual realm wages war against our souls, affecting our present lives and eternity.

 "Therefore, take up the full armor of God, so that you will be able to resist in the evil day, and having done everything, to stand firm.
 Stand firm therefore, having girded your loins with truth, and having put on the breastplate of righteousness, and having shod your feet with the preparation of the gospel of peace; in addition to all, taking up the shield of faith with which you will be able to extinguish all the flaming arrows of the evil one.
 And take the helmet of salvation, and the sword of the Spirit, which is the word of God."
 (Ephesians 6:13-18)

 Unfortunately, this war has existed since the beginning of time and will continue until the Lord comes.
-Often when our faith is stretched to the limits, we become weary on the battlefield.
+We become weary on the battlefield when our faith is stretched to the limits.
 We start longing for peace.
 Our biggest desire is for everything to be perfect and peaceful.
-However, we must embrace this battleremaining steadfast in our faith and the Word of God as our main source of nourishment for our desperate souls.
+However, we must embrace this battleremaining steadfast in our faith and the Word of God as our primary source of nourishment for our desperate souls.

 "For this reason I too, having heard of the faith in the Lord Jesus which exists among you and your love for all the saints, do not cease giving thanks for you, while making mention of you in my prayers; that the God of our Lord Jesus Christ, the Father of glory, may give to you a spirit of wisdom and of revelation in the knowledge of Him.
 I pray that the eyes of your heart may be enlightened, so that you will know what is the hope of His calling, what are the riches of the glory of His inheritance in the saints, and what is the surpassing greatness of His power toward us who believe.
 These are in accordance with the working of the strength of His might which He brought about in Christ, when He raised Him from the dead and seated Him at His right hand in the heavenly places."
 (Ephesians 1:15-20)